 Step 1: Measure the Rail’s Box Frame

 The very first step will be to measure the dimensions of your current rail frame if you want to replace damaged rails.
-Usually, it would be best to use a measuring tape starting from one side rails.
+Usually, it would be best to use a measuring tape (or an online ruler) starting from one side rails.
 The length of a rail is measured from the top edge of the rail to the bottom edge of the rail.
 On the other hand, the width is measured from the left edge to the far right edge of the rail.
 So you will need to know the width, length, and thickness of the side bed rails.

 In addition to measuring the rail box frame, you will also need to measure your mattress length.
 For instance, a twin mattress is usually 39 inches wide by 75 inches long, a California king is 84 inches long, and a queen- or king-size mattress is 80 inches long.
 Therefore, the wooden side rails, commonly referred to as bed rails, need to be two to three inches longer than the mattress.
 This way, you will have extra space whenever you make the bed.